 Zechariah 14:1-21, Revelation 20:1-15, Psalms 148:1-14, Proverbs 31:8-9

-dailyaudiobible.com is the website, its home base, its where you find out what’s going on around here, and there’s always something or another going around on around here.
+dailyaudiobible.com is home base, its the website, its where you find what’s going on around here.

-If you want to partner with the Daily Audio Bible in these remaining days of this year’s then thank you profoundly, humbly, deeply for your support and partnership.
+If you want to partner with the Daily Audio Bible in these remaining days of the year, thank you, thank you, thank you with all of my heart.
 There is a link on the homepage at dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.
+If you’re using the app, you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.